equinor/fmu-tools/docs/create_rft_ertobs.rst

   Name of the RMS gridmodel to be requested for mapping (x,y,z) to gridcells and into zone queries.

+trajectory_name
+  The trajectory name for the wellpaths in the RMS project.
+Defaults to "Drilled trajectory".

 See also
 ^^^^^^^^

 * `GENDATA_RFT forward model in ERT <https://fmu-docs.equinor.com/docs/ert/reference/forward_models.html#GENDATA_RFT>`__
 * `GENDATA keyword in ERT <https://fmu-docs.equinor.com/docs/ert/reference/configuration/keywords.html#gen-data>`__
 * `merge_rft_ertobs in subscript <https://fmu-docs.equinor.com/docs/subscript/scripts/merge_rft_ertobs.html>`__